 Headline vs Title: Understanding Their Role in SEO Success

-Tameem Rahman
+By Tameem Rahman (AKA The Saastronaut)

 Ever stared at your screen, fingers hovering over the keyboard as you grapple with that perfect phrase to crown your content?